 For indoor dogs, if their bed is on a tile or wood floor, try adding a rubber mat or a blanket underneath for extra insulation.
 After all, who would want to lay on the cold floor in the dead of winter?

 When Is Shaking Abnormal?

 Unfortunately, not all trembling in dogs is normal.
 Your pet might be trembling because of an underlying health issue, pain, or stress.
 To assess the situation accurately, let’s discuss some of the more common reasons for abnormal shaking in dogs.

 Shaking that is caused by pain is more common in older dogs.
 When old age begins to settle in dogs, they can develop aches and pains in their joints and muscles.

 Pain tremors don’t usually require medical treatment.
+If the pain is not that extreme you can possibly get by with some home remedies to ease their discomfort.
 Still, if you feel it’s affecting your dog on a larger scale, you should speak to a vet.
 There’s never a reason a dog should live in pain.

 Unless you know the reason for their fever, it’s best to ask a vet to determine the cause.